 Arizona 10 Day Notice to Vacate

-An Arizona 10 Day Notice to Vacate form is used for an eviction for falsification or exclusion of the tenant’s current or past criminal history as well as eviction history on the rental application.
-The tenant may not continue the tenancy and must vacate the premises within ten (10) calendar days.
+An Arizona 10 Day Notice to Vacate eviction form is used for tenants that falsify or exclude current criminal activity, criminal history or eviction history on the rental application.
+The tenant does not have the option to fix the issue and must vacate the premises within ten (10) calendar days.

 Arizona 30 Day Notice to Vacate

-An Arizona 30 Day Notice to Vacate is an official document designed to end a month-to-month tenancy or for a tenant with no written lease that pays rent monthly.
+An Arizona 30 Day Notice to Vacate is an official document designed to terminate a rental agreement, including a month-to-month or year-to-year lease.
+This lease termination letter may also be used for tenants with no written lease that pays rent monthly or for tenants with an expired lease.
 The notice must be provided to either party at least thirty (30) calendar days prior to the end of the following rental period.

 How to Write an Eviction Notice in Arizona